Stephen Phillips (British politician): Parliamentary career

 Phillips entered the House of Commons in 2010 as Member of Parliament for Sleaford and North Hykeham, being its second parliamentary representative since the constituency was created, following Douglas Hogg.

 Phillips sat on the European Scrutiny Committee, the Public Accounts Committee and the committee for the Defamation Bill.

 He showed "his anger and disappointment" with Lin Homer, head of HMRC, who he said had allowed HSBC to get away "scot free" with large-scale tax avoidance.

 He attracted criticism from some for spending around 1,700 hours annually working as a barrister whilst serving as an MP.
 Phillips described his own parliamentary attendance record as "excellent", asserting that his outside work "doesn’t affect the way in which I perform as an MP", and accused his critics of "envy" over his yearly £750,000 earnings from his legal work.

 In November 2016, he resigned as a Conservative MP, saying that he had "irreconcilable policy differences" with the government of Theresa May.
 Phillips had previously said that he believed the government was becoming more right-wing, and that its attempts to begin negotiations to leave the EU without consulting Parliament were "divisive and plain wrong".
 Formally, he was appointed Steward and Bailiff of the Manor of Northstead in North Yorkshire.

 Personal life

-From 1998 to 2013, Phillips was married to Fiona née Goldsby, a barrister and QC.
+From 1998 to 2013, Phillips married Fiona née Goldsby, a barrister and QC.
 Together they have three children.
 He divides his time between London and his home in Lincolnshire.